Nearly 1,800 graduates are practicing veterinary medicine around the world, and you could be right on their tails.

 The program is accredited by the American Veterinary Medical Association Council on Education (AVMA COE), which qualifies graduates to seek licensure and work in the US and Canada.
 And SGU grads are well-prepared for the NAVLE – their pass rates rival those at US schools.

-Global health depends on pandemic prevention, disease control, and worldwide ecosystem health.
+Global health requires disease control, robust ecosystems, and preventive measures.
 An SGU education emphasizing the One Health, One Medicine initiative shows you how to join that effort, even as an individual vet in your hometown clinic.
-With 29 affiliated schools all around the world, you’ll approach the animal kingdom in ways few stateside schools offer.
+With more than 30 affiliated schools and training centers all around the world, SGU teaches you how to approach the animal kingdom in ways few stateside schools can.